-The property has been altered with the conversion of the attic space to living accommodation.
-I have been advised by the seller that this pre-dates their ownership of 15 years.
+The property has been altered with the opening between the lounge and dining room.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.